 Time-varying numerical grids can generate apparent material fluxes between the grid layers, introducing numerical diffusion.
 When this artificial diffusion is comparable or exceeds diffusion due to physical or biological processes, the predicted distribution of any property in water or in sediments will be distorted.
 Diffusion in sediments is typically orders of magnitude less intensive than mixing in surface water.
-Hence, extra care has to be exercised when choosing numerical grids for sediments.
-The numerical grid in sediments is also supposed to have high vertical resolution near the sediment-water interface, where the sediment and water properties often exhibit high gradients.
+Hence, extra care has to be exercised when applying dynamic numerical grids to sediments.
+Numerical grids in sediments are also supposed to have high vertical resolution near the sediment-water interface, where the sediment and water properties often exhibit high gradients.

-Stretched depth-adapted numerical grids are commonly used in atmospheric and ocean modelling to maintain high spatial resolution in areas of elevated variability of simulated fields (Phillips, 1957; Blumberg & Mellor, 1987).
+Stretched depth-adapted numerical grids are commonly used in atmospheric and ocean modelling to maintain high spatial resolution in areas of significant spatial variability of simulated fields (Phillips, 1957; Blumberg & Mellor, 1987).
 Numerical grids based on sigma coordinates, having thickness of grid layers scaled by water depth, provide an example of such grid configurations.
-Using notations introduced in Figure 1.1, a sigma grid ( $\tilde{z}$ ) in sediments can be specified as follows:
+Using notations introduced in Figure 1.1, a sigma grid (\tilde{z}) in sediments can be specified as follows:

-$$\widetilde{z}{k-} = z_a + \sigma{k-}(z_a - z{bot}), \ z_a > \widetilde{z}{k-} \ge z{bot}$$ interface and varies with time due to regular resuspension and deposition of sediments and due to gradual swelling of the seabed.
-Zero level denotes the location of the initial, undisturbed seabed surface.
-The sigma levels maintain refined resolution near the sediment-water interface throughout the simulation but, as shown later, they introduce large numerical diffusion in deep sediments.
-To reduce apparent fluxes, additional constraints must be imposed on the grid levels.
+$$\widetilde{z}{k-} = z_a + \sigma{k-}(z_a - z{bot}), \ z_a > \widetilde{z}{k-} \ge z{bot}$$